-Method 2- Turn off mobile and try charging the mobile.
+Method 2- Turn off the mobile and try charging.

-This can not only solve the Moisture detected error on your Samsung mobile, but it will also help you to charge mobile faster and improve the performance.
+This can not only solve the Moisture detected error on your Samsung mobile, but it will also help you to charge your mobile faster and improve its performance.

 Method 3- Restart Phone While on Charge

 Keep the mobile charging while switched off.
 Wait for 15-20 minutes and try to restart the mobile while the charger is connected, This may sound weird but this can solve the moisture-detected issue.

 Restarting the mobile will reset the sensors and remove any false moisture-detected pop-up screen.

 If, you are still unable to get rid of moisture detected error on your Samsung Galaxy mobile.
 It’s time to restart the mobile in safe mode.